matt-hendrick/open-advocacy/README.md

 - Make projects shareable

 ### Phase 11: Cleanup Existing Implementation (PLANNED)
-- Clean up Header.tsx.
-It can be broken up into subcomponents.
-- Clean up massive monolothic RepresenativeLookup.tsx.
-It is messy and has a bunch of things that should be their own files.
 - Don't reload entire project list on status/search text change
 - Ensure all backend endpoints use DB filter methods (don't use .list)
 - Everything is UTC atm, reconsider that